-Finding detox in Virginia can be difficult.
-Here's everything you need to know about VA rehab options and how to find local treatment as soon as possible.
+Finding rehab centers in Virginia can be difficult.
+Here's everything you need to know about VA drug rehab programs and how to find a treatment center near you.

 If you have a substance abuse problem with drugs or alcohol, you may need different levels of treatment based on the severity and nature of your addiction.
 Programs frequently begin with detox and withdrawal treatment, then continue with inpatient care, and often can involve outpatient care as well.